 What are categories?

 When you work with a collection which includes material belonging to different subjects, you will want to keep different subjects in different sections of the knowledge tree (in the contents window).
-You will also want to design a different look for items related to literature, and a different look for questions related to mathematics.
-For example, you will use pictures to illustrate your anatomy branch, sounds to illustrate your foreign language section, spell-pads to make your spelling section work best, etc.
+You may also want to design a different look for items related to literature, and a different look for questions related to mathematics.
+For example, you could use pictures to illustrate your anatomy branch, sounds to illustrate your foreign language section, spell-pads to make your spelling section work best, etc.

 Once you understand the concept of the category, it will become very easy to manage a large number of items belonging to entirely different areas of knowledge.

 Category: the definition

 A category is a section of the tree defined by the following: